Hello fellow readers,

-I hope it’s not too late as typically snowdrop bulbs are sold green which don’t store well and therefore are only available locally or by mail-order for a short period of time in the early fall.
-Matt Bishop, author of Snowdrops: A monograph of cultivated Galanthus, writes there is a shift “especially by sellers who pot-grow snowdrops for the full three-year cycle and sell them in their dormant state.”
+I hope it’s not too late as typically snowdrop bulbs are sold green which doesn’t store well and therefore are only available locally or by mail-order for a short period of time in the early fall.
+Matt Bishop, author of Snowdrops: A Monograph of Cultivated Galanthus, writes there is a shift “especially by sellers who pot-grow snowdrops for the full three-year cycle and sell them in their dormant state.”
 So I may be in luck!

 Snowdrops take a year to become established so don’t be disappointed if they don’t flower the first year.
 But they’ll begin to develop into thick patches by year-two and are deer resistant and carefree as there is no need to divide them.

 If you can’t figure out which is the pointy end just plant the bulbs on their side.
 They’re geotropic which means they’ll right themselves as they grow.
 In other words, bulbs know which end is up.
 Smart bulbs.
-Now where’s that note to self?
-Ugh!
+Now, where’s that note to self?

 Garden dilemmas? email@example.com